-4-H is open to any youth who is at least 5 years and not 19 years of age on January 1st of the calendar year.
+4-H is open to any youth who is at least 7 years and not 19 years of age on January 1st of the calendar year.
+We have a special program for 5 and 6 year olds called CT Explorers.
+Please contact your local 4-H office to see if an Explorers club is available in your area.
 There is no charge to become a member.
 Interested youth should contact their local Extension Center.
 They will either be referred to an existing club leader, provided information on independent membership or the possibility of starting a group in their area will be explored.
-Filling out an enrollment form and code of conduct form and returning to the local Extension Center completes the process.
+Registration as a 4-H member is completed through the 4-H Online Enrollment System.

 There are many ways interested adults can become 4-H volunteers.
 Interested adults should contact their local Extension Center.
 Those wishing to start a 4-H group will receive training and complete application and screening process.4-H Club Involvement: Do you surf the internet?
 Do you have a family pet you take care of?
 Would you like to learn more about gardening and the environment?
 What about making or building things with your hands?
 How about helping others.